 The best qualities of the wireless Razer Viper Ultimate, but in a smaller, lighter form factor.
 The difference between the sensors are imperceptible for anyone who isn’t a robot, and the improvements to Razer’s software suite — primarily that it’s optional — have been much needed.
 At $62 from Amazon, the Viper Mini is a great starter mouse — unless you have above-average sized hands, in which case you might want to look at the Xtrfy M4 or a similarly-shaped chassis.

 The G402 is also an option for the most affordable mice – you can actually get it for $49 from most Australian retailers.
 But I’ve slotted it in here because there’s enough programmable buttons on the G402 that you can use it as a rudimentary, affordable mouse for MMO buttons.
 Hardcore World of Warcraft players might want something with a lot more macros and buttons, but the price will go up accordingly.

-Good MMO mice will all cost more than $100, but you don't have to go much further than that if you're prepared to shop around.
-Corsair's a bit of an underdog when it comes to the mice game: their wireless sensors are actually on par with Razer and Logitech when it comes to latency, and their affordable wired options are solid, provided you prefer their chunkier, larger chassis designs.
+Good MMO mice will all cost more than $100, but you don’t have to go much further than that if you’re prepared to shop around.
+Corsair’s an underdog when it comes to the mice game: their wireless sensors are actually on par with Razer and Logitech when it comes to latency, and their affordable wired options are solid, provided you prefer their chunkier, larger chassis designs.

-The Scimitar Pro is a great pick here because it's about $60 cheaper than Razer's Naga Trinity, and it's got some neat customisations of its own.
-There's an 8mm range where you can move the MMO buttons on the side, allowing you to position more precisely to your hand.
-It's all managed through Corsair's CUE software, which is lightweight and one of the least annoying software suites for peripherals right now.
+The Scimitar Pro is a great pick because it’s about $30 cheaper than Razer’s Naga Trinity, and it’s got some neat customisations of its own.
+There’s an 8mm range where you can move the MMO buttons on the side, allowing you to position more precisely to your hand.
+It’s all managed through Corsair’s CUE software, which is lightweight and one of the least annoying software suites for peripherals right now.